kennchua/kctools/README.md

 The `kctools` package includes a suite of helper functions I frequently use in my data wrangling and analysis.

 This includes functions to quickly generate a data frame of summary statistics and tabulations, creating indicators for duplicate observations, functions for spatial analysis, among others.
 Many of the custom functions were created based on the `dplyr` and `tidyr` packages as well as their counterparts in `tidytable`, a [package](https://markfairbanks.github.io/tidytable/) created by Mark Fairbanks which provides a tidy interface to `data.table` operations.

+The package also contains tools for storing figures and regression tables in Excel and LaTeX files.
+These rely on the brilliant `openxlsx` and `modelsummary` packages.

 ## Installation

-You can install the released version of kctools from  [my Github site](https://github.com/kennchua/kctools) with:
+You can install the latest version of kctools from  [my Github site](https://github.com/kennchua/kctools) with:

 ``` r
 devtools::install_github("kennchua/kctools")